The Energia Commercial Microgeneration Scheme

 Here to help.

-If you previously refused the installation of a smart meter and now want to avail of the scheme, you must request the installation of a smart meter, this can be done through your supplier or ESBN.
+You’ll need a smart meter to join the scheme.
+You can request the installation of a smart meter, this can be done through ESBN.

 Energia receive a notification from ESB Networks to let us know that a customer has a microgeneration installation.